LoicWe/LoicWe.github.io/index.markdown

 You can move into the graph with your mouse (trackpad isn't recommended if you want to keep your nerves).
 Every node color represent a community and you will find more info if you pass your mouse over the node.

-This graph only shows the 20 first communities, but you <a href="3d-JS-Network/graph_complete.html">here is a graph of every nodes.</a> Furthermore you will be able to select which community to show, color by nationality or by actor's year of birth (you definitly wants to see that, heaven if it's a bit long to charge).
+This graph only shows the 20 first communities, but you <a href="3d-JS-Network/graph_complete.html">here is a graph of every nodes.</a> Furthermore you will be able to select which community to show, color by nationality or by actor's year of birth (you definitly wants to see that, even if it's a bit long to charge).

 The network data includes 8 427 actors.